Friday Music Series (Spring 24 Archive)

 Imani-Grace Cooper and Terrence Cunningham, jazz duo

-Imani-Grace Cooper is a jazz vocalist with idiom versatility and knowledge from experiences including collegiate studies under the main instruction of 2013 DownBEAT Magazine’s Jazz Education achievement Award recipient, Connaitre Miller.
-Her enthusiasm for jazz fueled the cultivation of a jazz series at Sankofa Cafe in Washington, D.C., titled Sounds at Sankofa which features a variety of DC jazz legends like Allyn Johnson and Fred Foss.
-Imani-Grace debuted as a solo artist as the Apollo Theate’’s guest artist during the Annual Harl Jazz Week.
+Imani-Grace Cooper is a jazz vocalist with idiom versatility and knowledge from experiences including collegiate studies under the main instruction of 2013 DownBEAT Magazine’s Jazz Education Achievement Award recipient, Connaitre Miller.
+Her enthusiasm for jazz fueled the cultivation of a jazz series at Sankofa Cafe in Washington, D.C., titled Sounds at Sankofa, which features a variety of DC jazz legends like Allyn Johnson and Fred Foss.
+Imani-Grace debuted as a solo artist as the Apollo Theatre’s guest artist during the Annual Harl Jazz Week.
 Imani-Grace Cooper, as a solo artist and ensemble singer, has shared band stands with Dianne Reeves, Esperanza Spalding, Terri Lyne Carrington, the late George Duke, Al Jarreau, and many more!
-Imani-Grace services fellow enthusiasts of singing in private voice lessons and can be found singing regularly in Washington, D.C., and surrounding cities.
+Imani-Grace serves fellow enthusiasts of singing in private voice lessons and can be found singing regularly in Washington, D.C., and surrounding cities.
 Imani-Grace is joined by Terrence Cunningham, a native Washingtonian and phenomenal vocalist/finalist on ABC’s The Voice.

 For more information on Imani Grace, visit here